dipy/dipy/doc/faq.rst

   millimeter (mm) in real world space.
 World coordinates have floating point precision and your dataset has 3 real dimensions e.g. $(x, y, z)$.

-6. **We made the mistake in our lab of generating datasets with nonisotropic voxel sizes.
+6. **We generated dMRI datasets with nonisotropic voxel sizes.
 What do we do?**

   You need to resample your raw data to an isotropic size.
-Have a look at the module ``dipy.align.noniso2iso``.
+Have a look at the module ``dipy.align.aniso2iso``.
 (We think it is a mistake to acquire nonisotropic data because the directional resolution of the data will depend on the orientation of the gradient with respect to the voxels, being lower when aligned with a longer voxel dimension.)

-7. **Why are nonisotropic voxel sizes a bad idea in diffusion?**
+7. **Why are non-isotropic voxel sizes a bad idea in diffusion?**

   If, for example, you have $2 \times 2 \times 4\ \textrm{mm}^3$ voxels, the
   last dimension will be averaged over the double distance and less detail will be captured compared to the other two dimensions.
-Furthermore, with very nonisotropic voxels the uncertainty on orientation estimates will depend on the position of the subject in the scanner.
+Furthermore, with very anisotropic voxels the uncertainty on orientation estimates will depend on the position of the subject in the scanner.

 ---------